preprocess_signals

 tuples corresponding to the notch filters being applied.Hz

-is the frequency to apply the filter to, andQ
+is the frequency the filter is applied to, andQ

 cols